richrd/bx2/PLANNING.md

              * Query
          * Plugin

-#### Plugins
+#### Modules

-Plugins are python files that implement the required minumum API.
+Modules are python files that implement the required minumum API.
 Each file must implement a Plugin subclass that implements the required features.
-Plugins respond to their names as a commands, or any events they subscribe to.
+Modules respond to their names as a commands, or any events they subscribe to.

-**Each plugin needs to declare the following:**
+**Each module needs to declare the following:**

  * **name**
-     > The unique name of the plugin.
-If the plugin can be executed as a command, this is the command name that runs it.
+     > The unique name of the module.
+If the module can be executed as a command, this is the command name that runs it.
      > *Maybe add an override so that another name can be used for running the command?*

  * **permission_level** (optional, default: 0)
-     > The default permission level for using the plugin
+     > The default permission level for using the module

  * **zones** (optional, default: ZONE_ALL)
-     > Where the plugin can be used.
+     > Where the module can be used.
 Either ZONE_CHANNEL, ZONE_QUERY or ZONE_ALL

  * **throttle*** (optional, default: ZONE_ALL)
-     > How often the plugin can be run (interval in seconds)
+     > How often the module can be run (interval in seconds)

 ### Config (global config and defaults)